scotty-c/kubernetes-on-azure-workshop/pods-services-deployments/code.md

 # Pods, services and deployments

-In this module we are going to deploy our first deployment, blow is the code to do so.
+In this module we are going to deploy our first deployment, below is the code to do so.

 ## Our Deployment
 ```